RMV-Coder/pulsewatch-ph/README.md

 **Real-time sentiment analysis of Philippine political discourse**

-A full-stack SaaS application that collects public political discussions from social media, analyzes sentiment using AI, and presents insights through an intuitive dashboard.
+A full-stack SaaS application that collects public political discussions from Reddit, analyzes sentiment using AI, and presents insights through an intuitive dashboard.

 ---